zhangzq71/Arduino-FOC/docs/code/sensors/magnetic_sensor.md

 ```
 The parameters of the class is the `chip select` pin number you connected your sensor to, the range of your sensor (counter value for full rotation) and your `angle register` number telling the library which register value should it ask the sensor for in order to retrieve the angle value.
 The default `angle_register` number is set to `0x3FFF` as it is the angle register for most of the low cost AS5x4x sensors.

-Finally after the inialisalisation the only thing you need to do afterwards is to call the `init()` function.
-This function prepares the SPI interface and initialises the sensor hardware.
-So your magnetic sensor intialisation code will look like:
+Finally after the initialization the only thing you need to do afterwards is to call the `init()` function.
+This function prepares the SPI interface and initializes the sensor hardware.
+So your magnetic sensor initialization code will look like:
 ```cpp
 MagneticSensor sensor = MagneticSensor(10, 16384, 0x3FFF);